Outlaw: The Saga Of Gisli (1981), A Film On Viking Age Iceland

 The Icelandic language that the characters speak alongside other authentic elements (such as the grim humour), clearly reminiscent to the Viking Age, add to the charm of this production.
 It is also important to mention that ‘Útlaginn’ (as it is known in Icelandic — literally meaning ‘outlaw’) was selected as the Icelandic entry for the ‘Best Foreign Language Film’ at the 54th Academy Awards, but was not accepted as a nominee.

 The soundtrack of the film was composed by Askell Másson, while Sigurður Sverrir Pálsson is credited for cinematography, Jón Hermannsson for production and William River for editing.
 The Icelandic production was also very good received in West Germany during the mid 1980s.
 Most recently, on IMDb.com the film received a score of 6.5 based on 211 ratings.
+The film can be watched on Internet Archive here.

 Documentation sources and external links: